davimgeo/arch-config/README.md

 To delete all partitions use the `o` command.

-### Btfrs + Dual-Boot
+### btrfs + Dual-Boot

 If you want dual-boot, make sure to create a partition for your other OS.
-Here's an example of Btfrs setup + Dual-boot:
+Here's an example of btrfs setup + Dual-boot:

 | partition | first sector | last sector | code |
 |-----------|--------------|-------------|------|